zelalemgb/program-forecast/README.md

 Simply open [Lovable](https://lovable.dev/projects/7728cdad-fc17-45fe-8ec1-fffaf810f699) and click on Share -> Publish.

+## Environment variables

+Create a `.env` file (you can start from `.env.example`) and supply the following variables for each environment:

+- `VITE_SUPABASE_URL` – The Supabase project URL.
+- `VITE_SUPABASE_ANON_KEY` – The Supabase anonymous (public) API key.

+These values are required for the application to connect to Supabase both locally and in deployed environments.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!